 Chiropractors and physical therapists alike are highly educated healthcare professionals that will use exercises and stretches as part of the recovery process, specialize in non-surgical treatment, and use options like heat therapy to promote healing.
 However, regardless of their similarities, the role of the two types of providers is different.

-Your treatment directly impacts how your case resolves; the only question is how that exactly works.
+Your treatment directly impacts how your accident case resolves; the only question is how that exactly works.

 A personal injury claim is a common legal proceeding that often does not even require you to see the inside of a courtroom in most cases.
-However, the type of treatment you seek to recover from your injuries is an essential part of how the case breaks down.
+However, the type of treatment you seek to help you recover from your injuries is essential for how the case breaks down.

 The simple reality is that, when dealing with a personal injury claim, you are trying to earn compensation from the individual responsible for your pain, suffering, and sudden influx of medical costs.
 It is a reasonable expectation, especially since most insurance companies will try everything in their power to minimize the amount of money to be paid out in the settlement.